kubernetes-hy/kubernetes-hy.github.io/pages/part5/part5.md

 Now that we'll start talking about the internals we'll learn new insight on Kubernetes and will be able to prevent and solve problems that may result from its nature.

 Due to this section being mostly a reiteration of Kubernetes documentation I will include various links the official version of the documentation - we will not setup our own Kubernetes cluster manually.
-If you want to go hands on and learn to setup your own cluster with you should read and complete [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) by Kelsey Hightower.
+If you want to go hands-on and learn to setup your own cluster with you should read and complete [Kubernetes the Hard Way](https://github.com/kelseyhightower/kubernetes-the-hard-way) by Kelsey Hightower.
+If you have any leftover credits from part 3 this is a great way to spend some of them.

 ### Controllers and Eventual Consistency ###